light-launcher/Light-Android-Launcher/README.md

 ### Android version
 Works with each Android version from 2.0 (API 5).

+### E-paper version
+One of the goals of the app is to provide smooth experience for older e-paper devices like Nook Simple Touch (NST).
+There is a separate development branch for this kind of devices.
+The latest apk will always be under [this](https://www.dropbox.com/s/ci677hmb2s1la5w/LaLauncher-e-paper-unsigned.apk?dl=1) url.

 ### Contribution
 Project was done for my personal usage, but I am aware that some people prefer simplicity and some need the small battery drain or processor usage - thats why I decided to share the project.
 Feel free to contribute.